 7.2 Inputs, Outputs, and Transformations

-Every stage of the process should have a well-defined set of inputs and outputs in line with the SIPOC model.
+Every process stage should have a well-defined set of inputs and outputs in line with the SIPOC model.
 These are generally referred to as artifacts.

 Artifacts can be: